Get

 Can Cats Drink Coconut Water?
 Vet-Verified Nutrition Facts & FAQ

 Coconut water is the clear liquid that is found inside young coconuts.
 It is packed with electrolytes and is known to offer benefits to humans when consumed.
+But can cats have coconut water?
 Coconut water is not toxic to cats but can cause digestive upset.
 It’s not natural for cats to drink, and they can’t appreciate the sweet taste.
-So while you can offer a small amount of coconut water, we don’t think it’s worth doing this.
+So while you could offer a small amount of coconut water to your cat, we don’t think it’s worth doing this.

 If your cat has consumed a small amount, it likely isn’t anything to worry about, but if they have consumed too much, you will need to call your vet and monitor for signs of gastrointestinal upset.
 Some cats may be more sensitive to coconut water than others.